keithah/hostex-matrix-bridge/README.md

 # Hostex Matrix Bridge

+Hostex is a cloud-based short-term rental management software (PMS) that provides a broad range of features, automation tools, and seamless integration with popular booking platforms.

-This is a Matrix bridge for Hostex, allowing you to interact with Hostex conversations through Matrix.
+This is a Matrix bridge for [Hostex](https://hostex.io), allowing you to interact with Hostex conversations through Matrix.
+I use it with Airbnb primarily.

 This bridge was developed using the mautrix framework and was written with the assistance of OpenAI's Claude AI.

 ## Credits and Licensing